obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 We also include a [sample application](https://github.com/Vonage/vonage-firebase-extensions/tree/main/demos) to demonstrate the extension in action.
 There’s a link under the “How this extension works” tab of the extension’s page to test it out in your project.
 Just enter the config object, and it’s up and running.

+# Video

+If you are more of a visual person, here is a video walkthrough of installing the Vonage Video Express extension into a Firebase application.

 # Giving it a try?

 As always, we welcome any questions, comments, and feedback.
 We want to hear about your experience with the extension.
 Feel free to post in our [Community Slack Channel](https://developer.vonage.com/community/slack).
 If you are on Twitter, follow the [VonageDev](https://twitter.com/vonagedev) account to receive the latest updates.